irene2024hub/LITACAPSTONE-PROJECT/README.md

 -How much is the total  revenue by product?
-To obtain the results, I will microsoft formual similar to the one below:
+To obtain the results, I will microsoft Ecxcel formual similar to the one below:

 Total Revenue by Product= Quantity Sold*Price Per Unit Total Revenue by Product= F2*G2